ambrose-kutti/Resume-Search-Agent/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`

     ```
-    *Note: A `requirements.txt` file is crucial for a production-ready setup.
-Please create one by running `pip freeze > requirements.txt` after installing all dependencies.*

 3.  **Environment setup**
     Create a `.env` file in the root directory for your environment variables.